shardulsingh/commandlinecalculator/README.md

 # commandlinecalculator

-A simple command line calculator
+A simple command line calculator using NodeJS

 ## Getting Started
+Please make sure you have npn and node installed.
 Install the module with: `npm install -g`

 To run tests, please use `npm test`